Qualytics/userguide/docs/checks/max-partition-size-check.md

 === "SQL"
     ```sql
-    -- An illustrative SQL query related to the rule using TPC-H tables.
+    -- An illustrative SQL query demonstrating the rule applied to example dataset(s).
     select
         subset_name, -- or any column indicating the partition or subset
         count(*)